OrchardCMS/OrchardCore/src/docs/guides/gulp-pipeline/README.md

 * Current and future can share the existing pipeline logic instead of having to reinvent it.
 * Only one copy of the necessary Node.js packages needs to be downloaded and stored alongside the codebase.
-* Keeping Node package folders (`node_modules`) anywhere inside the `Orchard.Web` project causes their contents to be included when publishing Orchard for deployment which would increase the size of the deployment package by orders of magnitude even though these files are only useful at development time.
+* Keeping Node package folders (`node_modules`) anywhere inside the `OrchardCore.Cms.Web` project causes their contents to be included when publishing Orchard for deployment which would increase the size of the deployment package by orders of magnitude even though these files are only useful at development time.

 The client-side asset pipeline is not configured by default to be invoked automatically when opening or building Orchard.
 To minimize build time and make it as easy as possible to get started with Orchard, all built-in modules and themes in Orchard are kept in source control with their processed output files included.
 This means you don't have to activate and run the client-side asset pipeline to build or run Orchard out of the box.
 You only need to run the client-side asset pipeline if you make changes to these assets, or wish to use it to process assets in your own extensions.